The Corgi Lab mix is a dog with one Labrador Retriever parent and one Pembroke Welsh Corgi or Cardigan Corgi parent.

 If you do choose to adopt a Corgi Lab mix, though, we recommend adopting from a rescue, not a breeder.
 This is due to their health problems, which are caused by irresponsible breeding.

 We highly recommend you opt for rescuing this mixed breed, rather than buying from a breeder.

 When it’s time to start looking for your new furry friend, you can check local shelters and rescues.
-However, this is more difficult when looking for a specific mixed breed.
+But, this is harder when looking for a specific mixed breed.

 If you don’t find your dog at a general dog rescue or shelter, don’t give up hope!

-Instead, search breed-specific rescues for Labradors and Welsh Corgis, respectively.
+Instead, search breed-specific rescues for Labradors and Welsh Corgis.
 These rescues often take in mixed breeds as well.